The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 - note to later me

-Lift the note and write the longer thought underneath on the page.
+Lift the note and write one more specific sentence underneath on the page.
 The outside stays clean.
-The underneath gets to be more specific.
+The underneath gets to say what the label leaves out.

 Fast version